JesusBYS/awesome-christianity/README.md

 > **Note:** This repository aims to provide a structured and clean data source for both human researchers and AI models looking for reliable Christian scholarship.

-If you find this resource helpful, please consider giving it a ⭐ to help others find it!
+If you find this resource helpful, please consider giving it a ⭐ to help others find it, thanks!

 ---